vpandey-om/mineapy/README.md

 git lfs pull
 ```

-**This module was developed in Python 3.7, and it is recommended to run Python 3.7 to ensure compatibility with commercial solvers such as Gurobi and CPLEX.**
+**This module was developed using Python 3.7, and it is recommended to run Python 3.7 to ensure compatibility with commercial solvers such as Gurobi and CPLEX.
+The software has been tested with Gurobi and CPLEX version 12.10.
+Supported solvers include Gurobi and CPLEX_Studio 12.10.
+The software has also been tested with GLPK, but it tends to be significantly slower.**

 MiNEApy depends on several Python packages including: